getodk/docs/docs/entities-intro.rst

 Introduction to Entities
 **************************

 If you've heard something about ODK Entities and want to better understand whether they're useful for your longitudinal data collection, you're in the right place!
-We've organized this page as a series of questions that are independent from each other so you focus on the topics that interest you.
+We've organized this page as a series of questions that are independent from each other so you can focus on the topics that interest you.

 If you're someone who learns best by doing, you may prefer to jump straight into the tutorial on :doc:`building a community reporting tool with Entities <tutorial-community-reporting>` and to come back here if you have any questions.
 If you have a question that we haven't answered, you can `post on the forum <https://forum.getodk.org/c/support/6>`_.

-Overview:
+**Topics**

-* :ref:`Concepts <entities-intro-concepts>`: how Entities fit with existing ODK concepts like forms and more general concepts like longitudinal data collection
+* :ref:`Overview <entities-intro-concepts>`: how Entities fit with ODK concepts like Forms and longitudinal data collection
-* :ref:`Limitations <entities-intro-limitations>`: what Entities can and can't do currently and some of what is planned for the future
+* :ref:`What's coming <entities-intro-limitations>`: current limitations and plans for the future
-* :ref:`Alternatives <entities-intro-alternatives>`: other concepts in ODK you can use instead of Entities, other software you may want to consider
+* :ref:`Alternative options <entities-intro-alternatives>`: other concepts in ODK you can use and other software to consider
-* :ref:`How to <entities-intro-how-to>`: mechanics of how to use Entities
+* :ref:`Get started <entities-intro-get-started>`: how to use Entities in your workflow

 .. note::